henrikwidlund/unfoldedcircle-firetv/README.md

 A list of commands can be found in the official docs at [Android KeyEvent](https://developer.android.com/reference/android/view/KeyEvent) and [here](https://gist.github.com/arjunv/2bbcca9a1a1c127749f8dcb6d36fb0bc).
 Make sure to only use the digits in the commands.

+You can also prefix a command with `RAW:` to send a raw shell command to the Fire TV.
+Make sure to not include the `adb shell` part of the command, device IP, ports and similar, as it is already included by the integration.

 ### Development

 - [dotnet 9 SDK](https://dotnet.microsoft.com/download/dotnet/9.0).